ReCoded-Org/hangman-game/README.md

 ### Requirements

 1. HTML:
-    1. Add buttons that correspond to each letter from a to z.
+    1. Add buttons that correspond to each letter from a to z. done
-    2. Add a section that will hold the blanks that are going to be equal to the number of characters for the current word.
+    2. Add a section that will hold the blanks that are going to be equal to the number of characters for the current word. done
     3. Add a div to show the man who's going to be hanged if you lose.
     4. Add a counter from 10 that will decrease by 1 with every wrong guess.
     4. Add a button to play again.